jthomperoo/custom-pod-autoscaler-experiments/dissertation.md

 The Custom Pod Autoscaler Framework (CPAF) is designed to address these two problems.
-The CPAF would work by allowing the creation of Custom Pod Autoscalers (CPA) and letting them run inside a K8s cluster.
+The CPAF would work by allowing the creation of Custom Pod Autoscalers (CPA) and letting them run inside a standard K8s cluster.

 A CPA would contain custom User Defined Logic (UDL) for scaling, alongside a base program to handle interactions with K8s and triggering the user defined